Pregnancy Test Positive Picture: What To Look For

 Is two lines on a pregnancy test positive?

-Yes.
-If you’re taking a test that uses lines to display the result, two lines generally mean it’s a go.
+Yes — if you’re taking a test that uses lines to display the result, two lines generally mean you’ve got your BFP (positive result).

-Your next stop is to check in with a healthcare practitioner to confirm your results and figure out next steps.
+First things first: check in with a healthcare practitioner to confirm your results and figure out your next steps.

 Is a thin line on a pregnancy test positive?